-I have the honour to invite the Council to approve of the continuance during 1945 of the surtax of fifteen per centum levied during the year 1944 on the amount of tonnage and light dues collected under section eighteen of the Transport and Harbours Ordinance, 1931.
+I have the honour to invite the Council to approve of the continuance during 1945 of the surtax of fifteen per centum levied during the year 1944 on the amount of tonnage and light dues collected under section eighteen of Transport and Harbours Ordinance, 1931.
 This surtax is not levied in respect of any vessel which lands and takes away cargo not exceeding in the aggregate 500 tons, or in respect of any sailing vessel of not more than 300 tons net register.

-- 2. The enactment of the Transport and Harbours (Temporary Ordinance 1932, (No. 1 of 1932) provided for the collection of the surtax for the first time in the year 1932 and subsequent to that year resolutions have been passed under the provisions of section 18 of the Transport and Harbours Ordinance (No. 30 of 1931), authorising the continuance of the levy of this temporary surtax. - 3 Government does not see its way to discontinue the surtax levied during 1944, and I accordingly invite the Council to approve of the collection of this surtax being continued during 1945.
+- 2. The enactment of the Transport and Harbours (Temporary Surtax) Ordinance 1932.
+(No. 1 of 1932) provided for the collection of the surtax for the first time in the year 1932 and subsequent to that year regulations have been quent to that year resolutions have been passed under the provisions of section 18 of the Transport and Harbours Ordinance (No. 30 of 1931), authorising the continuance of the levy of this temporary surtax. - 3.
+Government does not see its way to discontinue the surtax levied during 1944. and I accordingly invite the Council to approve of the collection of this surtax being continued during 1945.